2019 Sri Lankan presidential election

 Presidential elections were held in Sri Lanka on 16 November 2019.
 Incumbent president Maithripala Sirisena did not run for a second term.
 Gotabaya Rajapaksa, brother of former president Mahinda Rajapaksa, was the candidate of the Sri Lanka Podujana Peramuna and was endorsed by the Sri Lanka Freedom Party.
 Sajith Premadasa, son of former president Ranasinghe Premadasa and deputy leader of the United National Party was the candidate of the ruling party.

 The results were announced on 17 November 2019.
-Rajapaksa won the election in a landslide victory, receiving 52% of the vote compared his main opponent Premadasa's 42%.
+Rajapaksa won the election in a landslide victory, receiving 52% of the vote compared to Premadasa's 42%.
 The results of the election subsequently brought the Rajapaksa family back to power after a 5-year interregnum.

 Sirisena's term of office would have ended on 9 January 2020.
 They were the first presidential elections in Sri Lanka in which no sitting president, prime minister or opposition leader ran for president.

 Background

-In 2015 the newly elected UNFGG government led by President Maithripala Sirisena and Prime Minister Ranil Wickremesinghe passed the nineteenth amendment to the constitution, which restored the two-term limit on the presidency (which had been removed in 2010) and reduced the presidential term from six to five years.
-The amendment also curtailed certain executive powers by strengthening independent commissions and increasing the role of Parliament.
+In 2015, the newly elected UNFGG government led by president Maithripala Sirisena and prime minister Ranil Wickremesinghe passed the nineteenth amendment to the constitution, which restored the two-term limit on the presidency (which had been removed in 2010) and reduced the presidential term from six to five years.
+The amendment also curtailed certain executive powers by strengthening independent commissions and increasing the role of parliament.

-Political tensions escalated in 2018 during a constitutional crisis when Sirisena attempted to dismiss Wickremesinghe and dissolve Parliament, leading to a standoff that was ultimately resolved by the Supreme Court.
-The Easter Sunday terrorist attacks in 2019 killed more than 250 people and exposed major failures in security coordination and government oversight.
+Political tensions escalated in 2018, when Sirisena attempted to sack Wickremesinghe from his position and dissolve Parliament, triggering a constitutional crisis and causing a political standoff that was ultimately resolved by the Supreme Court.
+The 2019 Sri Lanka Easter bombings killed more than 250 people and exposed major failures in security coordination and government oversight.

 As the term of office of the president was reduced to five years, Sirisena's term would have ended on 9 January 2020.
-He was constitutionally eligible to call an early presidential election after completing four years of his term on 9 January 2019, but he decided not to do so and later announced he would not seek a second term in office.
+He was constitutionally eligible to call an early presidential election after completing four years of his term on 9 January 2019, but decided not to do so and later announced that he would not seek a second term in office.
 Therefore, the next presidential election was scheduled to be held between 9 November and 9 December 2019.